danidee10/danidee10.github.io/_posts/2016-10-09-flask-by-example-5.markdown

 }
 {% endhighlight %}

 This is how we want to return polls back to the client when they make a request to *get some or all the polls* in our database.
-Let's call this structure our *dream API*
+Let's call this structure our *Dream API*

 If the JSON structure looks scary to you, just think of it as a collection of python dictionaries and lists and the structure should become clearer to you.